Jacob Netsvetov

-Saint Jacob Netsvetov (Russian: Яков (Иаков) Егорович Нецветов), Enlightener of Alaska, was a native of the Aleutian Islands who became a priest of the Orthodox Church and continued the missionary work of St. Innocent among his and other Alaskan people.
-His feast day is celebrated on the day of his repose, July 26.
+Jacob Netsvetov (Russian: Яков (Иаков) Егорович Нецветов), Enlightener of Alaska, was an Alaskan Creole from the Aleutian Islands who became a priest of the Orthodox Church and continued the missionary work of Innocent for Alaska Natives.
+His feast day is celebrated on July 26, the day of his death.

 Early life

 Netsvetov was born Jacob Netsvetov in 1802, on Atka Island, part of the Aleutian Island chain in Alaska.
-He was the eldest child of four that survived infancy, born to Yegor Vasil'evich Netsvetov from Tobolsk, Russia, and Maria Alekscevna, an Aleut from Atka Island.
+He was the eldest child of four children that survived infancy, born to Yegor Vasil'evich Netsvetov from Tobolsk, Russia, and Maria Alekscevna, an Aleut from Atka Island.
 His father was a manager for the Russian-American Company.
 His surviving siblings were, in order of age, Osip (Joseph), Elena, and Antony.

+Education and ordination

 Netsvetov enrolled in the Irkutsk Theological Seminary at an early age.
 Osip and Antony were enrolled in the St. Petersburg Naval Academy and became a naval officer and a ship builder respectively.
 His sister Elena married a clerk from the Russian-American Company.

-Missionary work

 On October 1, 1825, Netsvetov was tonsured a sub-deacon.
-He married Anna Simeonovna, a Russian woman perhaps of a Creole background, as was he, and in 1826 he graduated from the seminary with certificates in history and theology.
-With graduation he was ordained a deacon on October 31, 1826, and assigned to the Holy Trinity-St. Peter Church in Irkutsk.
-Two years later, Archbishop Michael ordained Netsvetov to the holy priesthood on March 4, 1828.
-Netsvetov was the first native Alaskan to be ordained to the priesthood.
-Archbishop Michael had earlier ordained John Veniaminov (St. Innocent) to the priesthood.
-With his elevation to the priesthood, Netsvetov began to yearn to return to his native Alaska to preach the Word of God.
+He married Anna Simeonovna, a Russian woman who may have been, like he was, of a Creole background, and in 1826 he graduated from the seminary with certificates in history and theology.
+Upon his graduation, he was ordained a deacon on October 31, 1826, and assigned to the Holy Trinity-St. Peter Church in Irkutsk.
+Archbishop Michael ordained Netsvetov to the priesthood on March 4, 1828, making Netsvetov the first native Alaskan to be ordained to the priesthood.
+At this time he made plans to return to his native Alaska to preach the Word of God.

 Upon departing, Archbishop Michael gave Netsvetov two antimensia, one for use in the new church that Netsvetov planned to build on Atka, and the other for use in Netsvetov's missionary travels.
-After a molieben, Netsvetov and his party set off for Alaska on May 1, 1828.
-The travellers included Netsvetov, his wife Anna, and his father Yegor who had been tonsured as a reader for the new Atka Church.
+After a molieben, Netsvetov and his party set off for Alaska on May 1, 1828; the travelers included Netsvetov, his wife Anna, and his father Yegor who had been tonsured as a reader for the new Atka Church.
 This journey took over a year to complete, and they arrived in Atka on June 15, 1829.